-The starting point for taking legal action after a breach of a contractual post-termination restriction is whether it is enforceable or void.
+The starting point for taking legal action after a breach of a contractual post-termination restriction is whether it is enforceable, partly enforceable or void.
 It can be void because it is a restraint of trade and contrary to public policy.
 Much will depend on whether the covenant in question can be defended legally as reasonable and proportionate by the employer.
 The courts can decide that a particular covenant is fully enforceable, partially enforceable or unenforceable.

 Employers must show the restrictions :-